-Total Shareholder Return increased by more than three times from the beginning of the measurement period through year-end of 2023.
-PEO #1 exited the Company in 2021 and provides less informative comparison over the past three years.
-The CAP for PEO #2 and for the average of the Non-PEO Named Executive Officers fluctuated from 2021 through 2023, with the 2023 CAP lower than both the 2021 CAP and 2022 CAP.
+Total Shareholder Return nearly doubled from the beginning of the measurement period through year-end of 2024.
+The CAP for the PEO and for the average of the Non-PEO Named Executive Officers fluctuated from 2022 through 2024, with the 2023 CAP lower than both the 2024 CAP and 2022 CAP.